Green Bay Packers vs. Cleveland Browns NFL Week 16 Odds, Plays and Insights for December 25, 2021

 Home and road insights

-- This year, in six home games, Green Bay has gone over the total three times.
+- This season, in six games at home, Green Bay has gone over the total three times.

-- The average point total in Packers home games this season is 47.1 points, 3.1 more than this contest's over/under (44).
+- The average point total in Packers home games this season is 47.1 points, 1.6 more than this outing's over/under (45.5).

 - On the road, Cleveland is 2-4 overall and 3-3 against the spread.

-- In four of six away games this year, Cleveland has hit the over.
+- Cleveland has hit the over in four of six away games this year.

 Powered by Data Skrive.